Plan to Include Winter Flowers

 Hellebores, certainly, are a must for the winter garden.
 These tough perennials are beautiful, long-lasting and easy to grow.

 There are a surprising lot of winter-blooming shrubs and trees.
-Though most bloom during periods of warmth and closer to spring, they let us know that winter is almost over, and often have the added bonus of delightful fragrance.
+Though most bloom during periods of warmth and closer to spring, they let us know that winter is almost over, and often have the bonus of delightful fragrance.

 Annuals for Winter Flowers